 However, there are two reasons for you to pay attention to the calendar when you apply.
-First, we will need some time to complete the review (admission is selective) before you are able to enroll.
+First, we will need some time to complete the review before you are able to enroll, as admission is selective.
 Second, if you are seeking a graduate assistantship for financial support, it is best to apply by early February for fall admission so that you can participate in graduate assistantship interviews.
-Later applicants might still be placed in assistantships or admitted, but it will be on a space-available basis.
+Later applicants may still be placed in assistantships or admitted, but it will be on a space-available basis.

 So, we recommend Master's applicants apply by January 5 for fall admission.

 Yes.
 Each year, our admitted students are able to apply for graduate assistantships.
 "GAs" work on the Kent campus and at colleges and universities throughout the region.
 The specific assistantships that are available vary from year to year, but this list of assistantships and practica sites might give you an idea.

 Each spring, we hold a centralized interview day for admitted students to meet with potential assistantship site representatives.
 In order to participate, it is best for you to make sure that your admission application is complete by January 5.
 Although we are able to help many admitted students locate an assistantship, the process is competitive and we are unable to guarantee a placement.
 However, we work very hard to identify new assistantship sites throughout the year.